Emergency: 911 · Non-emergency: (413) 545-2121

 University Health Services (UHS) provides comprehensive health and wellness services for the UMass Amherst community, with a special focus on the needs and concerns of college students.
 UHS is not a hospital and does not have an emergency department; in a life-threatening emergency, call 911.

 UHS provides general medical care by appointment and on a walk-in basis; visit the UHS website for operating hours and important information.
 The Triage Advice Nurse is available during business hours to answer general questions and direct callers to the best course of care; after-hours advice is available by calling UHS’ main number.

 UHS also offers a wide range of services, including, immunizations, diagnostic imaging and laboratory, pharmacy, eye care and optical services, eating disorder evaluation and treatment, nutrition counseling, allergy clinic, travel medicine, sexual health services, sports medicine, pediatrics, acupuncture and more.

 The Dean of Students Office responds to individual student needs and concerns, providing the support, resources and referrals they may need to succeed at UMass Amherst.

 The office oversees and enforces policies key to the campus culture of civility and respect, including the Code of Student Conduct, alcohol and other drug policies and the academic honesty policy.
-Other resources include an emergency loan program, the Off-Campus Student Services and Veteran Services offices, and assistance with withdrawals from, and readmission to, the university.
+Other resources include an emergency loan program, the Off Campus Student Life and Veteran Services offices, and assistance with withdrawals from, and readmission to, the university.

 24/7 crisis intervention services: (413) 577-5000